 Ground Covers Helps Prevent Weeds Under Shrubs

-Winterberry is a great ground cover
+Winterberry is an excellent ground cover.

 Ground Covers Helps Prevent Weeds Plus Enhances Garden Plants

 It is a high evergreen ground cover.
-It has oval shaped stem ends and blooms tiny white flowers in the Spring.
-It is high as a cover under pine trees, large spreading trees, back of buildings and other areas where shade prevents the grass from growing.
+It has oval-shaped stem ends and blooms tiny white flowers in the Spring.
+It is high as a cover under pine trees, large spreading trees, back of buildings, and other areas where shade prevents the grass from growing.
 It works well for deterring deer and eliminates grass cutting and weeding.